Barbara D. Aikens, Christina Lehman, and Emma Lincoln

 Scope and Contents

-The records of the Associated American Artists measure 55 linear feet and date from circa 1934 through 1983.
-They document the organization's work producing and selling limited-edition prints by American artists.
+The records of the Associated American Artists measure 52.2 linear feet and date from circa 1934 through 1983.
+The organization was founded in 1934 to stimulate interest in prints throughout the United States by promoting the sale of prints through department stores and other venues.
+Later, other genres of works of art were added and the department store abandoned in favor of a New York headquarters.
 The records contain voluminous files on artists; dealers, galleries, and museums; and clients.
-Also found is business correspondence, financial records, sales and exhibition catalogs, thirteen dismantled scrapbooks, and posters.
+Also found is business correspondence, financial records, exhibition catalogs, thirteen dismantled scrapbooks, and posters.

 The dates of the records include the portion that was loaned to the Archives in 1965-1966 and microfilmed on reels D254-D256.